 Now we can start adding more jobs (a.k.a gates).
 Hover your mouse over the gate and click on the + sign.
 Now drag your mouse to the left till you see a drop target (dashed circle).
 Drag the mouse closer to the drop target till it snaps in place (Figure 4).

 Figure 4 - Select the handle and add a new gate

 In the modal dialog (Figure 5):

 Search and select the controller

 Change the phase name

-Figure 5 - Give it a name and choose the master, job and phase name
+Figure 5 - Give it a name and choose the controller, job and phase name

 Click Save.
 The new gate appears and feeds into the existing gate on the far right (Figure 6).

 Figure 6 - The Value Stream now has a new gate in the Staging phase